Morning, Tuesday, 30th April 2019

 This conference focuses on priorities for the UK aviation sector.

-It will bring together stakeholders with policymakers as the Government is due to be finalising its aviation strategy white paper, following publication of the Aviation 2050 consultation and green paper.
+It will bring together stakeholders with policymakers as the Government is due to be finalising its aviation strategy white paper, following the publication of the Aviation 2050 consultation and green paper.

 Delegates will assess the infrastructure challenges for growing the sector - in light of the Government’s Airports National Policy Statement, which outlines the preference for a third runway at Heathrow.

-Sessions will also examine the priorities for improving airport accessibility following the latest CAA annual airport accessibility report, which outlined improvements made by UK airports over the previous twelve month period, as well as concerns that airlines have not placed guidelines for funding assistance services at airports in place.
+Sessions will also examine the priorities for improving airport accessibility following the latest CAA annual airport accessibility report, which outlined improvements made by UK airports over the previous twelve month period, as well as concerns that airlines have not put guidelines for funding assistance services at airports in place.

 They will also consider what is needed to support regional airports, including potential opportunities for increasing regional flights, as well as improving surface transport connections to airports across the UK.
 Discussion also follows further government proposals on the opportunities for utilising spare capacity and existing runways across the UK, provided that growth does not lead to carbon emissions exceeding UK climate change commitments.